-A sudden change in appraisal judgment leads to constructive dismissal claim and £100k payout
+Change in teacher appraisal judgment leads to £100k constructive dismissal payout

 On Appeal the finding that Ms Dippenaar had been indirectly discriminated against because of her age was overturned as there was insufficient evidence to show that this was a practice within the school.
 The statistics on staff turnover were not sufficient neither was the testimony of two teachers who reported that there was a rumour amongst staff that more senior teachers were likely to be replaced by less senior, and hence, cheaper ones.